diy vanilla bean paste for baking

 • Weigh out 0.5 oz of vanilla beans or add approximately 5 whole beans to a bowl.
 Cut them into small pieces for easy blending.

-• Cover the beans with 4 oz (half a cup) of agave nectar.
+• Cover the beans with 4 oz (half a cup) of agave nectar and vanilla extract.
 If dry, allow the beans to soak overnight.
 Otherwise, blend immediately.

 • Position the immersion blender into the small bowl and blend the mixture until smooth.